 I take umbrage when publishers, in their infinite wisdom, decide to rename a book which already has a perfectly acceptable title.
-This has occurred with six of the most recent additions to my TBR.
+This has occurred with NINE of the most recent additions to my TBR.

 Bookworms everywhere must have encountered this issue on more than one occasion.
 Readers who follow authors or series rather than titles, fall victim to this ploy regularly.
 I even purchased the same book twice because of it.
 (Maybe that is their evil plan….)